-If you currently hold an accreditation with Safe Food, you would have been sent a renewal notice on 11 November 2021.
-This was either emailed or posted to you, based on your preferred contact method.
+As we approach end of year, it’s time for accredited businesses to renew their accreditation for 2023.
+If you currently hold an accreditation with Safe Food, you will be sent a renewal notice on 8 November 2022.
+This will either be emailed or posted to you, based on your preferred contact method.

 An accreditation with Safe Food is valid until 31 December each year.
 You need to renew your accreditation annually and pay the prescribed accreditation fee if you wish to continue operating.

 If you let your accreditation expire after 31 December, but wish to continue operating, you will need to reapply for an accreditation, which will incur another application fee and the submission of supporting documents, photos and evidence.
-To avoid this, it’s recommended that you renew your accreditation on time, by 31 December each year.
+To avoid this, it’s important to renew your accreditation by 31 December.

 What is an accreditation fee?